 Read more about Hosaholalu here - LakshmiNarayanan Temple

-The platform on which the temple is built is of 16 pointed star-shaped.
+The platform on which the temple is built has 16 pointed star-shaped.
 It also sports one of the newer styles of Hoysala temple architecture.
-When you look at the walls of the temple, we can see that the columns appear to be like back and forth.
-It gives the impression that there are two layers of wall running around and there are sculptures on both.
+When you look at the temple walls, you can see that the columns appear to be back and forth.
+It gives the impression that there are two layers of wall running around, and there are sculptures on both.

 There was no Gopuram at the entrance.
-I wonder if that is how it was meant to be or it was not built at all.
-There are no new additions to the temple structure.
-The walls of the temple are well ornated with sculptures.
+I wonder if that is how it was meant to be, or it was not built at all in the first place.
+There have been no new additions to the temple structure.
+The walls of the temple are well ornate with detailed sculptures.

-Panchalingeshwara means five Shiva Lingas and there are five shrines for the Lord running from north to south.
-From the entrance, even the tower over these shrines are not visible.
-It shows a huge wall running along with multiple openings carved in it that serves as a window to let ample light in.
+Panchalingeshwara means five Shiva Lingas, and thus there are five shrines lined up from north to south.
+From the entrance, even the tower over these shrines is not visible.
+It shows a huge wall running along with multiple openings carved in it that serves as a small window to let ample light in.

 Read more about Govindanahalli here - Panchalingeshwara Temple

-What caught my attention were the scenes from everyday village life, a market scene, a lady standing by the door, fruit sellers, traders, it is fun to read the life from yesteryears.
+What caught my attention were the scenes from everyday village life, a market scene, a lady standing by the door, fruit sellers, traders; it is fun to read the life from yesteryears.
 This is also the only time where I got to see the depiction of eroticism on the walls.

-The common tourist spot on the way to Chikmagalur is the Hoysaleswara temple.
-It is a Shiva temple and the complex is big.
+The most common tourist spot on the way to Chikmagalur is the Hoysaleswara temple.
+It is a Shiva temple and has a huge premise.
 There is no Shikara over the sanctum sanctorum.
 But there are two different shrines and has huge Nandi statues in front of the shrines.
 The Nandis have notable carvings on them.

 My Belur and Halebeedu experience with KSTDC tour - Belur Halebidu travelogue

-The biggest of all the Hoysala temples is definitely the Chennakeshava temple of Belur.
-Probably because it is one of the fully constructed temple that is still intact and maintained well.
+The biggest of all the Hoysala temples is the Chennakeshava temple of Belur.
+It is probably because it is one of the fully constructed temples that are still intact and maintained well.
 This is also one of the temples where you can spot all the elements of the Hindu temples like Gopuram, Vimana, flag pole Garbagriha, Praharam.